Enter the Dragon: Development

-Due to the success of his earlier films, Warner Bros. began helping Bruce Lee with the film in 1972.
-They brought in producers Fred Weintraub and Paul Heller.
+Due to the success of his earlier films, Warner Bros. started a co-production with Bruce Lee's Concord Production Inc., co-distribution to Raymond Chow's Golden Harvest.
+They brought in producers Fred Weintraub and Paul Heller's Sequoia Pictures (a production house affiliated with Warner Bros.).
 The film was produced on a tight production budget of $850,000.
 Fighting sequences were staged by Bruce Lee.

 The screenplay title was originally named Blood and Steel.
+Bruce Lee came up with the name Enter the Dragon and was intending to use it for The Way of the Dragon but surrendered the title to Warner Bros.
 Heller produced a treatment inspired by the comic strip Terry and the Pirates and hired screenwriter Michael Allin to develop it into a screenplay.
 Allin conceived of the film as an homage to James Bond.
 The story features heroic protagonists who are Asian, White, and Black, as the producers wanted a film that would appeal to the widest possible international audience.